MDX

 TOC

-Most of the built-in components provided by the rspress theme have been adjusted to global components, which can be used directly in .mdx files without import, including:
+Most of the built-in components provided by the rspress theme have been adjusted to global components, which can be used directly in .mdx files without importing, including:

 Other less commonly used components can be imported from rspress/theme, for example: